DaemonCypher/Realestate/README.md

 * some kind of Zip file unpacker
 * Npm
 * Pip

+Everything should be installed in an Anaconda env.
 # Install libraries
 ```
 npm install express sqlite3 body-parser child_process gridstack  tablefilter